rgambord/c99-doc/doc/sections/7/25/3/2/1/index.rst

 .. _9899_7.25.3.2.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.25.3.2.1p4>`

-:ref:`4 <9899_7.25.3.2.1p4>` The towctrans function returns the mapped value of wc using the mapping described by desc.
+The towctrans function returns the mapped value of wc using the mapping described by desc.